With the Access App Launcher, users can easily open all applications that they have access to from a single dashboard.

 To enable the App Launcher:

-Select the App Launcher tab.
+Under the App Launcher card, select Manage.

 On the Authentication tab, choose the identity providers users can authenticate with.

 <your-team-name>.cloudflareaccess.com.
 You can always edit your App Launcher rules by going to Settings > Authentication.

 Tiles have a one-to-one relationship with each application you create in Access.
 The tile names displayed in the Access App Launcher portal correspond to the application names listed under Access > Applications.
 For example, if you create one application for general access to your Jira deployment and a separate application that restricts requests to a particular Jira path, a user authorized for both will see separate tiles for each.
 If you add multiple hostnames to a single application, the user will only see the domain selected in Application Appearance.

 To show an Access application in the App Launcher:

 - In , go to Access > Applications.

 - In the Overview tab, select Enable App in App Launcher.
 The App Launcher link will only appear for users who are allowed by your Access policies.
 Blocked users will not see the app in their App Launcher.

 Choose a domain to use for the App Launcher link.

 To use a custom logo for the application tile, select Custom and enter a link to your desired image.